ysmohan/resbook-MATLABchapter/README.md

 <h2 id="ex"> Examples </h2>
-<p> In academia, MATLAB is used in many capacities.
+In academia, MATLAB is used in many capacities.
 It is used for data analysis, visualisations, and for modelling and prediction.
 MATLAB toolboxes have also contributed to some major discoveries around the world.
-In this part, we will look at some examples of how MATLAB can be useful in various aspects of research.</p>
+In this part, we will look at some examples of how MATLAB can be useful in various aspects of research.

-### Customised MATLAB tools and gravitational waves.
+### Data Analysis and Visualisation: A climate Science Story

 Some of you may have seen the climate spiral — a graph of spiralling temperatures from the late 1800s to now, showing an increase in global temperature.

 ![alt tag](http://blogs.reading.ac.uk/climate-lab-book/files/2016/09/spiral_aug2016.gif).